colleenxm/Habit_Tracker/final-project/DEVELOPMENT.md

 * Centered text
 * Using parameter  and gui panel to get inputfield but panel is moveable and not aesthetic
 * Cannot translate back end methods into update() function easily - have user as part of ofApp but causes issues.
+* Adjusted code/structure to better fit critiques from code review.
+* Plan on fixing user input and adding JSON capability so code saves user data.
+* Plan to add music
+## 4/30/19
+* Changed number input section into slider for convinience
+* Got input_text_box_ to take user input and store it on the user model.
+* Fixed issues with adding habits to code by tracking how many times add habit button was pushed to avoid the issue of listeners, which was creating too many habits.
+Did same for CHECK_HABIT_DONE state to avoid too many checks.
+## 5/1/19
+* Set up JSON parsing using ofxJSON wrapper for JSONCPP, created load from file method.
+* Allowed for user to input file name to access pre-existing JSON file
+* Used Json vecotr from ofxJSON to append new user data about habits into file that existed already.
+* Used sound player to add music for background
+* Fixed prettyprint to display boxes accurately and line up with habits
+* Cleaned up extraneous code, fixed comments, broke up large methods into smaller ones.
+Debatec moving some methods into habitUtils but based on discussion in code review, habitUtils does not represent anything new and therefore a new class is not needed nor useful.
+Would ultimately just be extra code that makes it more confusing, not less.
+* Adjusted boxes so that for days where habit wa snot completed, it shows a black outline of a box.
+* Removed all magic numbers.